DevAhamed/MultiViewAdapter/website/getting_started/basic_usage.md

 }
 ```

+> Note the ```canBindData(object)``` method.
+This method is used to identify whether the model belong to this ItemBinder.

-2. Now create an adapter and use the ItemBinder created above.
+Now register the ItemBinder created above to the adapter.
 Since we are displaying a list of items we need to create an ListSection object and add the data items to it.
-Add the section to adapter.
+Add this section to the adapter.
 Done.

 ### Inside Activity/Fragment

 ```java
 class CarListActivity extends Activity {

   private RecyclerView recyclerView;
   private List<CarModel> cars;